docpad/docpad/README.md

 ## Huh?

-1. Say if you create the following directory structure:
+1. Say if you were to create the following website structure:

 	- myWebsite
 		- src